The Studio Ypsilon Theatre is one of the leading theatre companies with a major mark in history, development, and current shape of the Czech theatre.

 Excellent plays by Studio Ypsilon created during this era (still valuable especially due to strong intergenerational links) include, for example, The God (1990) according to Woody Allen, Mozart in Prague (1991), renowned and highly sought-after abroad, after that the theatre was inspired by the film Some Like it Hot and created the “revue” Hot Some Like It (1993) and the Shakespearian improvisation Romeo Tonight, Juliet (1993), Schmitzer’s rock Horror Band (Concert or Dracula, Franken Stein and One Lady) with effective film shots (1995) or The Medusa’s Head (1996) by the pataphysician and trumpet player Boris Vian under Lasica’s direction.

-This was followed by Ypsilonka’s original and fresh adaptation of the well-known opera The Bartered Bride (1996), which was repeatedly and successfully staged abroad.
-It is performed with great success to this day, along with the previous The Medusa’s Head of the subsequent, highly attractive Schwajda’s tragicomic piece The Holy Family (1998) directed by Nvota, which was preceded by Poláček’s Everything for the Company or Father of His Son (1997) or Heart (1997) by Amicis and Goldflam.
+This was followed by Ypsilonka’s original and fresh adaptation of the well-known opera The Bartered Bride (1996), which was also played for a record-breaking length of time and which toured the world many times and met with great audience acclaim.
+What followed was highly attractive Schwajda’s tragicomic piece The Holy Family (1998) directed by Nvota, which was preceded by Poláček’s Everything for the Company or Father of His Son (1997) and Heart (1997) by Amicis and Goldflam.

-After the Noose (1999) by Rustam Ibragimbekov specially translated for Studio Ypsilon (whose successful career worldwide was started by Ypsilonka in the 1970s by daringly staging his The Woman behind the Green Door) and the absurd piece Tomorrow, a Window on the Street by Grumberg (1999), the theatre staged the now iconic Schmid’s play Prague, the City of Hundred Spires, a strikingly branched out portrait of the Czech metropolis revealed in the associative flow of time, which was first performed in 2000 as a tribute to Prague as a European city of culture and continues to be performed to this day.
+After The Noose (1999) by Rustam Ibragimbekov specially translated for Studio Ypsilon (whose successful career worldwide was started by Ypsilonka in the 1970s by daringly staging his The Woman Behind the Green Door) and the absurd piece Tomorrow, a Window on the Street by Grumberg (1999), the theatre staged the now iconic Schmid’s play Prague, the City of Hundred Spires that also remained on the repertoire of the theatre for a long time.
+It is a mesmerically elaborate portrait of the Czech metropolis in the associative flow of time which was first performed in 2000 as a tribute to Prague as a European Capital of Culture.

 This was followed by Three Musketeers Coming or Wonderful Men Approaching (2000), created in a light-hearted manner with pure joy of play, Žito the Magician (2001) directed by Bočan, and a highly successful attempt, the long forgotten Hanzelín’s Comet (2002) by Skružný.